-And speaking of CVs, you’ll want to make sure yours is clean, professional and matches up with industry standards.
-If you need extra help in adding polish to yours, consider using a CV builder so that you can create one that stands out from the competition.
+And speaking of CVs, you’ll want to make sure yours is clean, professional, and matches industry standards.
+If you need extra help in adding polish to yours, consider using a CV builder to create one that stands out from the competition.

 During your interview, be confident.
 Keep in mind that a positive attitude can mean the difference between being hired and having to keep up the job search.
 Try to stay focused on your abilities.
-It’s perfectly fine to point out ways that you’ve learned to accommodate your personal challenges.
+It’s terrific to point out ways that you’ve learned to accommodate your personal challenges.

 If you are already on your chosen career path, that’s great.
 You can use your years of experience to help you find a new employer.
-However, if your disability is relatively new or if you’ve never worked before, you may be wondering about the best jobs for people with disabilities.
+However, if your disability is relatively new or you’ve never worked before, you may wonder about the best jobs for people with disabilities.
 Just a few of these include:

 - Truck driver

 - Veterinary assistant

 - Software engineer

 - Nursing assistant